cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/Table.rst

 ^^^^^

 .. java:method::  void print()
-   :outertype: TableBuilder
+   :outertype: Table

-   Builds and prints the table.
+   Prints the table.

 setColumnSeparator
 ^^^^^^^^^^^^^^^^^^

-.. java:method::  TableBuilder setColumnSeparator(String columnSeparator)
+.. java:method::  Table setColumnSeparator(String columnSeparator)
-   :outertype: TableBuilder
+   :outertype: Table

    Sets the string used to separate one column from another (optional).